 At Shaka, we believe in the power of nutrient dense foods as a means of healing the body.
 If you eat well, you feel well.
 If you feel well, you will always be well.
 It all starts with food.
 Here are just a few ingredients we use consistently and a bit about why they are great for you.

 With more potassium than a banana, avocados are an awesome source of heart-healthy monounsaturated fatty acids.
-Incredibly nutritious and delicious, this fruit (yes, not a vegetable) is loaded with fiber, can lower cholesterol and triglyceride levels.
+Incredibly nutritious and delicious, this fruit (yes, not a vegetable!) is loaded with fiber and can lower cholesterol and triglyceride levels.

-A one that not many know of but should, Bee Pollen is one of the world’s most nutrient dense foods you could have.
+An ingredient that not many know of but should, bee pollen is one of the world’s most nutrient-dense foods.
 Rich in minerals, vitamins, enzymes, amino acids, and antioxidants, it is the immune system booster you never knew you needed.
-Not only is it great for when you’re feeling sick, but it enhances vitality, improves alertness, and provides a natural source of energy as it helps with concentration.
+Not only is it great for when you’re feeling sick, but it also enhances vitality, improves alertness, and provides a natural source of energy, as it aids concentration.

-We all love chocolate, but your favorite candy bar doesn’t allow you truly benefit.
-Cacao nibs are the purest form of chocolate and contain all the health benefits you should want.
-Packed with fiber and loaded with antioxidants, these nibs make for the perfect topping on nay acai or pitaya bowl.
-Added bonus–they are packed with potassium, iron, and magnesium, which are key players in the body that many are deficient in.
+We all love chocolate, but your favorite candy bar doesn’t have genuine health benefits.
+On the other hand, cacao nibs are the purest form of chocolate and contain all the health benefits you could want!
+Packed with fiber and loaded with antioxidants, these nibs are the perfect topping on any acai or pitaya bowl.
+Added bonus–they are packed with potassium, iron, and magnesium, which are key players in the body that many of us are deficient in.

-Sure, blueberries are most well-known antioxidant source, but there’s a new kid in town.
-Say hello to Cacao Powder.
-This powder has 40 TIMES MORE the antioxidants of blueberries.
-Not only that, but it is considered the highest plant-based source of iron, a natural mood elevator, and has a perfect amount of magnesium for a healthy heart and brain.
+Sure, blueberries are the most well-known antioxidant source, but there’s a new kid in town.
+Say hello to cacao powder.
+This powder has 40 TIMES MORE antioxidants than blueberries.
+Not only that, but it is also considered the highest plant-based source of iron, a natural mood elevator, and has a perfect amount of magnesium for a healthy heart and brain.

 Did you know that celery is an herb, NOT a veggie?
-Well, now you do.
-This is why it is considered to be extremely nutrient dense.
-Known for its powerful anti-inflammatory effects, 16 oz. a day can help with acid reflux, bloating, IBS, constipation, acne, eczema, and more in the body.
+Well, now you do!
+That's why it's considered to be incredibly nutrient-dense.
+Known for its powerful anti-inflammatory effects, 16 oz. a day can help with acid reflux, bloating, IBS, constipation, acne, eczema, and more.

 This superfood is loaded with healthy saturated fats.
-Coconut Oil raises your HDL (good) cholesterol and lowers your risk of heart disease.
-Besides that, it aids in weight loss, makes for a great moisturizer, improves brain function, and kills bacteria, viruses, and fungi.
+Coconut oil raises your HDL (good) cholesterol and lowers your risk of heart disease.
+Beyond that, it also aids in weight loss, makes for a great moisturizer, improves brain function, and kills bacteria, viruses, and fungi.

-Fats are important in the body, especially when it comes to hormones.
+Fats are essential for the body, especially when it comes to hormones.
 Flax seeds are loaded with omega-3 fats and are a rich source of lignans, which help to reduce cancer risk.

-The star of the seeds, hemp seeds are known for being higher in protein and being a complete source of providing all nine essential amino acids.
-Imagine unsaturated fats with all the health benefits of polyunsaturated fats and you have the high fiber hemp seed.
+The star of the seeds, hemp seeds are known for being higher in protein and for being a complete source of providing all nine essential amino acids.
+Imagine unsaturated fats with all the health benefits of polyunsaturated fats, and you have the high-fiber hemp seed.

-A go-to for topping of acai bowls or oatmeals, goji berries are great source of antioxidants.
-They help precent cancer growth, improve blood sugar, boost natural energy levels, and improve cholesterol!
+A go-to topping for acai bowls or oatmeals, goji berries are a great source of antioxidants.
+They help prevent cancer growth, improve blood sugar, boost natural energy levels, and improve cholesterol!

 Ever found your pounding down too much coffee and just getting anxious?
 Well, matcha is a great option.
 Matcha has 137 times MORE antioxidants than regular brewed green tea, High in antioxidants, matcha boosts metabolism, detoxifies your body, and naturally relaxes the body and calms the brain because it contains L-Theanine.
 So, you can say goodbye to those coffee jitters.
 One matcha a day allows you to get in vitamin C, selenium, chromium, zinc, and more all while preventing disease!

-Perfect addition to any smoothie, Spirulina powder is high in protein and vitamins, such as B1, B2, B3, Copper and Iron.
-This blue-green powder that has the gram going crazy contains amounts of almost every nutrient that you need, such as potassium, manganese, and magnesium.
+The perfect addition to any smoothie, spirulina powder is high in protein and vitamins, such as B1, B2, B3, copper, and iron.
+This blue-green powder–which has the 'gram going crazy–contains amounts of almost every nutrient that you need, such as potassium, manganese, and magnesium.

 Popeye would be proud.
-Spinach is a great option for adding into smoothies or using it as a base for your salad.
-The calcium found in spinach can help strengthen your bones to fight injury, Vitamins A & C, fiber, folic acid, and more fight against colon and breast cancer.
+Spinach is an outstanding option for adding to smoothies or using as a salad base.
+The calcium found in spinach can help strengthen your bones to fight injury, while vitamins A & C, fiber, folic acid, and more fight against colon and breast cancer.
 We can't promise it will grow your biceps, but it will protect against high blood pressure and heart disease.